-26 out of 32 people found this review helpfulwrite a review of this game
+28 out of 34 people found this review helpfulwrite a review of this game

-read more reviews by YID YANG
+read more reviews by Unicorn Lynx

 read more reviews for this game

 Yes, Half-Life can be frustrating.
 But this is also part of the deal: a horror game cannot be too easy, otherwise the horror would not be properly experienced.
-All those moments - "Arrrrgh, I fell down again!" - "Where the hell is the exit to his place?!" - "Damn those zapping vortigaunts!!" - contribute to the suspenseful, fear-inducing nature of the gameplay.
+All those moments - "Arrrrgh, I fell down again!" - "Where the hell is the exit to his place?!" - "Damn those zapping vortigaunts!!" - contribute to the suspenseful, nerve-tickling nature of the gameplay.

-First, the story.
-Whenever someone nominates Half-Life as one of those "few games with a great story", I don't know whether I should laugh or cry.
-I mean, come on.
-Half-Life has awesome atmosphere and entertaining gameplay.
-But story?
-What story?
+The BadWhenever someone nominates Half-Life for a prize in storytelling, I don't know whether I should laugh or cry.
+What story are we talking about?
 What does really happen in the game?
 An experiment goes wrong, aliens are out of control, the government wants to kill everyone involved.
 That's it.
-Believe me, there is hardly anything story-related happening in the game beside all those spectacular explosions and silly conversations with scientists and Barneys.
-The game has a good premise.
-But premise alone doesn't guarantee good story-telling.
-The problem here is not just lack of significant events, but also absence of any true emotion, attachment to anything that is going on beside the protagonist's fear.
-The NPCs are ridiculous, having no personality or any importance to the story.
-The foes are as impersonal as are the friends; there are no memorable villains, no plot twists, or anything of that sort in this game.
-Half-Life is about atmosphere and gameplay, while the story is totally forgettable.
+Believe me, there is hardly anything plot-advancing happening in the game besides spectacular explosions and silly conversations with scientists and Barneys.
+The problem here is not just lack of significant events, but also absence of any true emotion, attachment to anything that is going on besides the protagonist's fear.
+The NPCs are ridiculous, having no personality or any importance to the plot.
+The foes are as impersonal as are the friends; there are no memorable villains or anything of that sort in this game.
+Half-Life is all about atmosphere and gameplay, while its story is totally forgettable.